a5k-gwc/skulls/skulls/admin/readme.txt

 WARNING
-I STRONGLY SUGGEST you use a CNAME (canonical name) for the cache such as http://gwc.your-site.com/skulls.php instead of http://your-site.com/skulls.php
+I STRONGLY SUGGEST you use a separate sub-domain for the GWC such as http://gwc.your-site.com/skulls.php instead of http://your-site.com/skulls.php
-So if you ever want to take it down all you will have to do is delete the CNAME.
+So if you ever want to take it down all you will have to do is delete the sub-domain.
-If you don't know what is a CNAME then look here: http://en.wikipedia.org/wiki/Domain_name_system

-P2P clients have long memories, it takes a long time (maybe forever) until the name of your cache has vanished.
+P2P clients have long memories, it could take a long time (maybe forever) until the url of your GWC has vanished.
-If you don't follow this warning you will still be hit by cache requests after you have stopped running the cache.
+If you don't follow this warning you will still be hit by GWC requests even after you have stopped running the GWC.

 INSTALLATION PROCEDURE